What is the CIBIL Report?

 Let's decode the actual credit score itself.
 Here's a simplified breakdown of what the different ranges mean:

 a) 300-630: Time to Rebuild - If your score falls within this range, it indicates poor credit health.
-It is crucial to thoroughly analyze the factors contributing to this score and take proactive steps to improve your credit habits.
+It is crucial to thoroughly analyse the factors contributing to this score and take proactive steps to improve your credit habits.
 Building a positive credit history by making timely payments, reducing outstanding debts, and managing credit responsibly can help you gradually improve your score.

 b) 631-705: Steady Progress - A score in this range signifies an average credit score.
 While it is not considered bad, there is still room for improvement to secure better loan terms and interest rates.
 This range suggests that you have made some efforts to maintain a reasonably healthy credit profile, but there is scope for further enhancement.